audiojs/audio/README.md

 ## Motivation

 We wanted to create analog of [Color](https://npmjs.org/package/color) and [jQuery](https://jquery.org) for audio.
 It embodies reliable and performant practices of modern components.

+The API is designed to be asynchronous maintaining the synchronous style of code, therefore each method takes callback as a last argument and sequence of called methods are queued.
+That allows for working with big data and enables workers.

 ## Credits